nion-software/nionswift/docs/user_interface.rst

 Info
 ====
-The Info panel shows the value of the data at the cursor's position.
+The Info panel (:menuselection:`Window --> Info`) shows the position of the cursor and the value at the pixel under the cursor when the cursor is over a display panel showing a single data item.
+It also shows the intensity level of the data represented at the cursor position in the histogram panel.

 .. image:: graphics/info_panel.png
     :width: 321